 Volunteer support is crucial in enabling us to achieve our mission of providing services and support to those in our community who are impacted by intimate partner violence, teen dating violence, and human trafficking.
 Given the work that we do and the need to protect the confidentiality of the individuals and families that we serve, the process for volunteering at Fearless! may look different from that of other non-profit agencies.

 All volunteers and interns are required to complete a 30+ hour training and orientation prior to working any volunteer hours with our program.
 We typically offer this training three times during the year: in January, June, and September.
-When held in person, the five days of training are typically spread out over a three week period and are held Monday-Friday during normal business hours (9 am-5 pm).
-When held virtually via Zoom, material is broken up into eight to ten classes, 3-4 hours each class.
-Our next training will take place in January 2022.
+When held in person, the five days of training are typically spread out over a three-week period and are held Monday-Friday during normal business hours (9 am-5 pm).
+When held virtually via Zoom, the material is broken up into eight to ten classes, 3-4 hours each class.
+Our next training that was scheduled for January 2022 has been postponed tentatively to February or March 2022.
+This page and our volunteer applicants will receive notice when we solidify the next training dates.

 To begin the process, please attend a Volunteer Information Session, usually held within 5 weeks prior to the start of the next training and orientation.
 All volunteers are required to attend an information session prior to enrollment in the full 5-day training.
 Volunteers and Interns must also complete a Volunteer/Intern Application (see the link to download below).
 Once the application is returned, Internship applicants will be contacted for a formal interview prior to the start of the 5-day training session.